Oil eases as China lockdowns weigh on demand outlook

 By Florence Tan

-SINGAPORE, April 29 (Reuters) - Oil edged lower on Friday as China's COVID-19 lockdowns weighed on the outlook for crude demand, although supply disruption fears as Western sanctions curb crude and products exports from Russia underpinned prices.
+SINGAPORE, April 29 (Reuters) - Oil prices were mixed on Friday as China's COVID-19 lockdowns weighed on the outlook for crude demand, although supply disruption fears as Western sanctions curb crude and products exports from Russia underpinned prices.

-Brent crude futures LCOc1 dipped 4 cents to $107.55 a barrel by 0040 GMT after rising 2.1% in the previous session.
+Brent crude futures LCOc1rose 15 cents to $107.74 a barrel by 0410 GMT after gaining 2.1% in the previous session.
 The front-month June contract expires later on Friday.
-The more active July contract fell 30 cents to $106.96 a barrel.
+The more active July contract rose 26 cents to $107.52 a barrel.

 Both contracts are set to close the week higher, with WTI on track to post five straight months of gains, buoyed by the increased likelihood that Germany will join other European Union member states in an embargo on Russian oil.